DaltonSW/daltvim/README.md

 ### Solved

 - Way to jump into config from Dashboard
-    - Using Telescope and pointing it to nvim config folder
+    - Using `Telescope` and pointing it to nvim config folder
 - A way to interact with files and folders that isn't netrw
-    - Neotree for full-dir visualizing, and adding/renaming/moving/etc
+    - `Neotree` for full-dir visualizing, and adding/renaming/moving/etc
-    - Telescope for moving quickly between files and searching for them (among other things)
+    - `Telescope` for moving quickly between files and searching for them (among other things)
 - No autocompleting braces/parens
-    - mini.pairs
+    - `mini.pairs`
 - How can I wrap existing text with parents/quotes/etc? (ie "string" -> { "string" } )
-    - mini.surround
+    - `mini.surround`

 ## Things To Do

 ### General Considerations

-- Consider replacing Neotree with mini.files, it looks like it's a beat cleaner for what I want
+- Consider replacing Neotree with mini.files + fugitive, it looks like it's a bit cleaner for what I want

 ### Configuration of Installed Plugins